Mostafa-HEH/alx-low_level_programming/0x01-variables_if_else_while/README.md

  - Task 0: program will assign a random number to the variable n each time it is executed.
 Complete the source code in order to print whether the number stored in the variable n is positive or negative.
  - Task 1:  program will assign a random number to the variable n each time it is executed.
 Complete the source code in order to print the last digit of the number stored in the variable n. [src: C program to extract the last two digits from a given year](https://www.includehelp.com/c-programs/extract-the-last-two-digits-from-a-given-year.aspx)
  - Task 2:  program that prints the alphabet in lowercase, followed by a new line. [src: putchar() function in Cputchar() function in C](https://www.geeksforgeeks.org/putchar-function-in-c)
+ - Task 3: program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.